SF404/OS/README.md

     - Physical Address (PA) $=$ Base Address (BA) $+$ Virtual Address (VA)

         Assert (BA $+$ VA $<$ BA $+$ Limit) ---> Illegal memory exception(OS will kill this process immediately)

+9. __Concurrency ->__ Ability to access or execute multiple task or process simultaneously.

+10. __Persistance__ Ability of program or data to remain on a storge device even after the device has been turnd off or terminated.

 <hr/>
 <br/>